suraj2530/TAOCP/09Scala/Readme.md

 # Install
 My first impression - Installation is the simple part.
+And this assumes that the JDK 8 is already installed.
 * Windows: Download and install from [http://www.scala-sbt.org/download.html](http://www.scala-sbt.org/download.html)

 * Ubuntu: